Introduction

 "Yokota Air Base.
 We are about an hour by car from Tokyo."

 "Okay, everybody good?
-Anybody hung over this morning?"
+Anybody hungover this morning?"

-"Everybody's good, boss.
+"Everybody's good, Boss.
 Nobody drank too much cause they were all on duty."

 "What time is it?"
 I asked.